magieno/pristine-ts/packages/cli/readme.md

 First thing, is map the raw nodejs command event to a Command Event.

 Create a CLI Event Handler that will handle the Command Event.
-Internally, it will have al the commands injected in its constructor.
+Internally, it will have all the commands injected in its constructor.

 Each command will implement the CommandInterface.